eduardidn/GeoQuiz/Readme.md

-# Project Name: Planner
+# Project Name: GeoQuiz

 ## Description

-The Planner is a versatile tool designed to schedule and manage events efficiently.
-It offers a user-friendly interface and robust features that cater to diverse scheduling needs.
+GeoQuiz is an educational and interactive game designed to help users learn and memorize the capitals of countries around the world.
+With a simple and engaging interface, GeoQuiz combines fun with learning, making geography accessible to everyone.

 ## Features

-- Add, edit, and delete events
-- View events in a daily, weekly, or monthly calendar
-- Search for events by keywords
-- Sync with external calendar services (describe which services are supported if applicable)
+- Test your knowledge of world capitals in a fun quiz format.
-- Notifications and reminders
+- Track your score and improve over multiple sessions.
+- Randomized questions ensure a fresh experience every time.

 ## Installation